planetrobbie/www.yet.org/content/posts/2012-11-19-elementary.md

 * *iftop*, *vnstat* and *htop* installed for network & process monitoring
 * *tree* installed for nice tree dir colored output.
 * *dnstools* installed to debug DNS issues
+* *dropbox* installed from deb provided on their site/
+* *dconf-tools* to configure Pantheon Terminal colors using `dconf-editor` but still a work in progress, waiting for future release of Luna.
+Currently using Gnome Terminal instead to benefit from Solarized Dark palette. using customization below.

 ### AltGr inversion trick ##
 1. Linux VM need to be configured with Mac Profile Keyboard in settings